-Note: This example assumes the service provider's account creation process has been completed, and shows only the components critical for the flows.
+MTA Endpoint services are enabled using SNMP via the MTA MIB [2].
+In this example, a subscriber is requesting that additional service be added.
+This example assumes the service provider's account creation process has been completed, and shows only the applications critical for the flows.
 For instance, account creation and billing database creation are assumed to be available and integrated in the back office application suite.